ShinjiCodeEVA/harv-auth-kit/Readme.md

 ## harv-auth-kit

 [![npm version](https://img.shields.io/npm/v/harv-auth-kit.svg)](https://www.npmjs.com/package/harv-auth-kit)

 <p>Authenticate your application easily</p>

 ## Introduction

 <p>Using React Query has significantly reduced our codebase size by caching server state.
 However, we still need to determine how to store user data, which is a global application state accessed from multiple parts of the app and is also server state retrieved from a server.
 This library simplifies user authentication management by providing predefined hooks that can retrieve and cache server state.</p>

 ## Installation

 ```
 $ npm install @tanstack/react-query harv-auth-kit
 ```

 ## Usage

-<p>To use this library, you will need to provide it with functions for fetching the current user, logging in, registering, and logging out.
-You can do this using the configureAuth function:</p>
+To use this library, you will need to provide it with functions for fetching the current user, logging in, registering, and logging out.
+You can do this using the `configureAuth` function:

 ```
 const { useUser, useLogin, useRegister, useLogout } = configureAuth({